 Some important things to keep in mind:

 - Per Watt.
-Most solar rebates in the province are awarded based on the size of the system you install in units of Watts.
-Jump back up to the Sizing Section if you don’t understand what this means.
+Rebates in the province are awarded based on the size of the system you install, in units of watts.
+Jump back up to the System Sizing section if you don’t understand what this means.

 - Eligible Costs.
-Most rebates have a maximum funding amount that is based on a percentage of total eligible expenses.
-In general, eligible expenses include the full cost of materials and installation, but not the cost of taxes.
+Rebates have a maximum funding amount that is based on a percentage of total eligible expenses.
+In general, eligible expenses include the full cost of materials and installation, but not tax.

 - Qualified Installation.
 Finally, rebates in PEI must meet certain installation qualifications.
 This includes the stipulation that the system must be installed by a qualified efficiencyPEI Network of Excellence contractor (All energyhub.org partner installers are qualified).

 - Application.
 Rebate applications, including all paperwork, should be handled entirely by your installation company.
 We’ve vetted our installation partners to ensure they are capable of doing this for you.

 The largest solar rebate program in Prince Edward Island is the Solar Electric Rebate Program administered by efficiencyPEI.

 This program allows property owners to earn a cash rebate of $1.00/watt for residential solar power installations up to a maximum rebate amount of $10,000.

 Here is what the savings would look like for a 9.06kW system: